xshaffter/Auto112/AutoHitManager/ReadMe.md

 # AutoHit Mod

-A mod for the game Hollow Knight.
+Specific mod that tracks your missing 122% elements.

-Allows you to auto update hitmanager
+By the moment this mod has to be made by request (not configurable by the moment)